w3tecch/express-graphql-typescript-boilerplate/README.md

 ### Install
 * Install all dependencies with `npm install`
 * Install all typings with `npm run install:typings`
+* To install all dependencies and typings use `npm run install:dev`
 * Remove not needed libraries with `npm run install:clean`

 ### Linting